How to register as unemployed after termination in Germany

 • If there are 3 months or more between the moment you learn that the job will end and the last working day → you must register no later than 3 months before the end date.

-• If there are less than 3 months between knowledge and end → you must register within 3 calendar days from the moment you find out.
+• If there are less than 3 months between knowledge and the end → you must register within 3 calendar days from the moment you find out.

 It does not matter whether the termination is “fair”, whether you signed anything, or whether you are still negotiating.
 The deadline is tied only to when you knew the job would end.